Equaite/audenshaw_exam_validation/prompt_templates/edexcel_business_studies/evaluate_prompt/evaluate_few_shot_examples.md

     maximum: 12
     minimum: 9

 ## Context:
 Good and Proper Tea was founded in 2012 by Emilie Holmes.
 The business website states:
 ‘We source our teas from around the world, from Kenya to India, Japan to China and many more places in between.
 It is important to us that we know exactly where each tea comes from and who is responsible for harvesting the leaves we buy.
 We will always share this information with our customers’.
 The business started when Emilie converted an old Citroën van (pictured right) into a mobile brew bar.
 Emilie wanted to expand the business.
 To achieve this she needed finance.
 She decided to raise finance using crowdfunding through the Kickstarter website.
 372 individual backers each provided between £1 and £1000.
 Good and Proper Tea was launched.
-The first cup of tea was brewed and sold in
-Shoreditch, London, in 2012.
+The first cup of tea was brewed and sold in Shoreditch, London, in 2012.
 The success of the mobile business led Emilie to plan to open a shop selling the same high-quality teas.
 Once again she decided to use crowdfunding as her source of finance.
 This time, using the Crowdcube website, she successfully raised £140,000.
 The shop was opened in 2016 and is very successful.
 As Good and Proper Tea imports its most important ingredient, it is affected by changes in the exchange rate.
 Recent changes in the value of the pound mean that its costs have increased.

 ## Answer:
 Crowdfunding is where businesses use online crowdfunding websites to ask investors to invest in their business in exchange for shares, discounted products or access to event/exclusive offers.
 A benefit to Good and proper tea of using crowdfunding is that it allows their business to grow.
 This is because they can obtain the finance needed to expand such as opening their shop to sell high quality tea.
 Therefore they can attract more consumers interested in buying tea sourced from countries such as Kenya.
 This is because the citizens based in Shoreditch, London is limited in its ability to stock and sell a wide range of tea.
 As a result sales of Japanese and other teas will increase with finance from crowdfunding.
 Therefore the revenue brought in from selling high quality tea will increase.
 However, crowdfunding can be unreliable as it relies on the continued interest and support of investors.
 As a result good and proper tea will have a increased risk attached to ventures such as opening a second shop outside of London to sell its high quality international tea.
 Therefore Good nad Proper tea may not always be able to expand its tea sales as it may wish to due to a short fall in investments.
 In conclusion, it depends whether Googd and Proper tea has enough support for its individual and innovatibe methods such as selling tea out of a van or investments from crowdfunding websites to continue, and that investors are satisfied with the success of the business.
 Only then can they continue to use crowdfunding as a long tem source of finance.

 ## Response:
-6 marks.
 The candidate structures their response using three paragraphs.
 In the first paragraph, they consider the benefits of crowdfunding, but in only a limited way.
 Much of this first paragraph does not deal with the effectiveness of crowdfunding itself, but instead with the benefits of Good and Proper Tea growing.
 There is some Application (AO2) in this paragraph, with reference to ‘consumers interested in buying teas sourced from (different countries)’.
 The second paragraph offers some balance, but in a simple way, by considering the possible drawbacks of crowdfunding.
 This Evaluation (AO3b) is then developed by a final conclusion.
 However, this conclusion offers only simple insights and is based on a rather limited evaluation of the information.
-Overall, the response was found to be placed in Level 2.
+Overall, the response was placed in Level 2 and 6 marks were awarded.